 Hoi An and Hoi An Beaches

-Hoi An is a charming town, oozing cultural heritage, with plenty to do.
+Hoi An is an ancient town, oozing cultural heritage, with plenty to do.
 We plan to spend there one week but after we discovered that Hoi An has as well beautiful beaches we decided to stay longer.

 The beaches in Hoi An are located just four kilometres from the Old Town and are lined up with small restaurants, bars and tall palm trees.